kevinbirch/c-programming/README.md

-# c-programming
+# How to Use this Course

-Introductory course to programming in C
+Read the lecture material and complete the exercises.